tarekradi/Friendly-Voice/README.md

 ### 💾 Data Management
 - **Persistent Storage**: All vocabulary, pages, and settings are saved locally using a Room Database and DataStore.
-- **Import/Export**: Export the entire vocabulary as a `.cab` file for backup or to share across devices.
+- **Import/Export**: Export or import your entire custom vocabulary as a `.fva` (Friendly Voice Archive) zip file, preserving all images and page layouts.
 - **Internal Image Handling**: Captured and picked images are copied to the app's internal storage to ensure they persist even if the original gallery item is deleted.

 ---